USA | 1950 | black and white | 138 minutes

 Side note: Marylin Monroe is in this film.
 If you’ve seen her performance in this film, then you’ve pretty much seen 75% of her movies.
 The girl has no range, but at least in this film, she’s at her best.

 Working Girl follows Tess McGill (Melanie Griffith) a receptionist looking to advance her career as she navigates the realm of office politics under her boss Katherine Parker (Sigourney Weaver).
 When Tess’ idea is stolen by Katherine, she becomes determined to build her own road to success, one that exists outside of the sterile pathways of the office.
-Dawning Katherine’s position and prestige, she initiates a major deal with an investment broker (Harrison Ford) that has Tess falling in more ways than one.
+Dawning Katherine’s position and prestige, she initiates a major deal with an investment broker (Harrison Ford) that has Tess falling in more ways then one.

-I’ll be honest, the first time I saw Working Girl was exactly three days before I wrote this.
+I’ll be honest, the first time I saw working girl was exactly three days before I wrote this.
 I caught a glimpse of it on TV, and I managed to record and watch it on the next showing.
 After watching the film, I kind of have to say that I’m obsessed.
 I pretty much loved it, except for that awkward and entirely uncomfortable scene where Tess wakes up in Harrison Ford’s bed unsure of what happened to her the night before.
 (I’m still not sure what happened there…).
-Tess’ initial admiration for Katherine as her boss and as a woman, and the disillusionment that occurs after she’s betrayed, addresses an interesting element about mentorship that many of the movies avoid: What happens when the person you admire disappoints you?
+Tess’ initial admiration for Katherine as her boss and as a woman, and the disillusionment that occurs after she’s betrayed, addresses a an interesting element about mentorship that many of the movies avoid: What happens when the person you admire disappoints you?
 How do you react, how do you move forward, and most of all, how do you come to terms with relying on yourself?

-Working Girl is funny, cute, but above all sharp in the way the film is structured.
+Working Girl is funny, cute, but above all sharp in the way the film it’s structured.
 In the beginning of the film viewers are discontent with the quiet knowledge that Katherine really isn’t a mentor for Tess, but by the end, they can feel a sense of pride knowing that Tess will be the mentor she always needed, for herself and others.

 Roxie Hart is a “STAR”, or at least, she dreams of becoming one.
 When she’s arrested and charged for the murder of her lover, Roxie finds herself on death row along with stars like Velma Kelly, a Jazz performer who Roxie once worshiped.
-In Chicago, stars don’t shine as bright behind bars, and the line between fame and infamy is blurred as Roxie and Velma dance and sing circles around the chopping block.
+In Chicago, stars don’t shine as bright as they do behind bars, and the line between fame and infamy is blurred as Roxie and Velma dance and sing circles around the chopping block.

 Chicago is witty, it’s funny, and the musical numbers are a blast.
-Queen Latifah stuns as Mama, the corrupt prison warden whose kind gestures come at a price, and Renée Zellweger and Catherine Zeta-Jones shine as Roxie and Velma, their snarky banter always keeping viewers on their toes.
+Queen Latifah stuns as Moma, the corrupt prison warden whose kind gestures come at a price, and Renée Zellweger and Catherine Zeta-Jones shine as Roxie and Velma, their snarky banter always keeping viewers on their toes.
 The film portrays greed, backstabbing, and the antics of the most conniving in society, in a way that cleverly skirts the line between glamorization and condemnation.
 The cast is exceptional, and while I could have gone with less Richard Gere and more of Lucy Lu (like really, only a small cameo?
 How you gonna play Lucy Lu like that Chicago?), the film starts and stops with a bang.

 Trading murders sounds like a good idea, until it doesn’t.
-At least, that’s what tennis player Guy Haines (Farley Granger) realizes when the proposition somehow comes up (like really, when does this happen?) during a conversation with a stranger on a train.
+At least, that’s what Tennis player Guy Haines (Farley Granger) realizes when the proposition somehow comes up (like really, when does this happen?) during a conversation with a stranger on a train.
 When Bruno, the stranger with sinister intentions, actually goes through with the murder plot, Guy finds himself being blackmailed to fulfill his side of the deal.

 Strangers on a Train is chilling.
 I remembered being entirely engrossed when I first saw the movie way back when.
 Now, I’m finding myself looking back to the film, questioning the role women played in it as props to men’s ambitions.
-I don’t know if the film tackled these questions (knowing Hitchcock, I doubt it), but notwithstanding these uncertainties, there is an excitement to Strangers on a Train that never dies down.
+I don’t know if the film tackled the questions (knowing Hitchcock, I doubt it), but notwithstanding these uncertainties, there is an excitement to Strangers on a Train that never dies down.
 The film poses the question of whether a crime begins at the conception of the thought and takes it to interesting (if not fully realized) lengths.